Difetra/Digestive-Tract/Docs/Docs.md

 - Adding indigestible fiber as a property of food to affect stool bulk.
 Could either be a made a property of chyme or broken down into it's own entity to travel like other indigestible objects.
 	- In practice fiber would be more closely linked to the behavior of chyme and travel with it as such.
 	- Using indigestible matter as a property of chyme to determine what will remain as stool may make more sense than the current approach which is somewhat arbitrary.
-Dead bacteria could also be added to the indigestible matter as chyme travels along.
 - Chyme is handled as fluid mass able to gradually move through the intestines.
 Swallowed indigestible objects small enough move through the intestines as a whole.
 One edge case that is missing is indigestible fluids that would not move as a whole.
 Unifying how fluids move would lend some flexibility with what I can do.
 	- Following that line of thought creating standards for the movement of fluids, solids, and gases would make sense.
 	- fluids - volume of fluid can gradually shift through the system and around solids
 	- solids - an object that moves as a whole.
 	- gas - similar to an indigestible fluids with a very low density.
 In fact, it might make sense to treat them the same.
+- Hydration may need to be tracked to curtail some undesirable effects of adding digestive fluids to reach appropriate chyme density.
+A buffer between absorption of water and the bladder would make sense and pulling from that buffer for digestive fluid would help.
+The exponential way the bladder fills from hydration should allow for a general baseline of hydration to be available .

+## MORE Notes

+### Digestion

+As kcals are absorbed a proportional solid volume is reduced.
+Minimum volume is dictated by undigestible_mass  which also holds onto a minimum water content based on the proportion of undigestible_mass to lets say bacterial biomass.

+along the way bacterial biomass is added as volume of solid material is absorbed.

+ ### Absorption

+water absorption rate in small bowel - 0.035mL/min per cm of bowel or 2.6-7.2mL/cm/hr

+large intestine can absorb as much as 5 liters of water a day

+### Fecal Facts

+- average fecal density - 1.06 g/ml

+- average composition of mass- 75% water, solids - 25-54% bacteria biomass, 2-25% protien, 25% fiber, 2-15% undigested lipids

+- water mass varies with fiber intake (63-86%)

+- transit time increases with higher total water mass.